nitesh999/CustomContentProviderWithObserverAndSecurity/README.md

 # CustomContentProviderWithObserverAndSecurity
-CustomContentProvider with added observer to listen changes and security to filter the receiver app to share the data and not with all
+CustomContentProvider with added observer to listen underlying data changes and security to filter the intended receiver app to share the data and not with all.